 To have an understanding and commitment to advancing the policies of OSSTF/FEESO.
-To have an understanding, knowledge and commitment to human rights, social justice, and equity with an intersectional lens, interpersonal and communication skills.
-Experience in human rights activism, training, and/or advocacy in the Federation (local, regional, provincial), in education, and/or in the community.
+To have an understanding, knowledge and commitment to human rights, social justice, and equity with an intersectional lens.
+To posses strong interpersonal and communication skills.
+Experience in human rights and/or equity activism, training, and/or advocacy in the Federation (local, regional, provincial), in education, and/or in the community.
 An understanding and knowledge of global socio-economic and political issues.
 Experience in organizing conferences would be an asset.
-Knowledge of French, Spanish, or other languages would be an asset.
+Reading and writing skills in French, Spanish, or other languages would be an asset.